Skip to main content

 • A minimum of 40 GB of disk space (for all the tools and resources).

-Environment variable: ${MOCN_MSS} should point to the DigiCert TrustCore SDK repo on your machine.
+Environment variable: The ${MOCN_MSS} should point to the DigiCert® TrustEdge GitHub repository.

 TrustEdge Zephyr patch: Keep the trustedge.zephyr.patch ready.
-Contact your DigiCert sales representative.
+To get this patch file, contact your DigiCert account representative.

 Install Zephyr